SciML/DataInterpolations.jl/README.md

 interp(3.5) # Gives the linear interpolation value at t=3.5
 ```

-We can also efficiently interpolate onto a vector of new `t` values:
+We can efficiently interpolate onto a vector of new `t` values:

 ```julia
 t′ = 0.5:1.0:3.5